-Team design of industrial or self-designed projects.
+Units: 3 When Offered: Fall, Spring Team design of industrial or self-designed projects.
 Requires the design and development of a process or product with oral and written reports.
 Includes a review and analysis of professional papers.

-Pre- or Co- Requisite(s): CON 310 or EGR 305
+Grade Type: Letter Grade Prerequisite(s): EGR 202 Pre- or Co- Requisite(s): CON 310 or EGR 305